tuftsceeo/Tufts_Create3_Examples/python_playground/README.md

 # Methods:
 The robot's methods are all called with await.
 Methods are lines that tell the robot to do specific actions.
 It basically just means wait for this to occur until called.

-new event (not robot.when_play) for each sensor event for sensor, normal fnc for non-sensor related actions.

-# notes:
+# Cheat Sheet:
-on the other hand, async doesn't tend to have return values so they can just be called whenever for that function to happen. async used for events def used with return values async used with await events happen simultaneously
+• async doesn't have return values
+• def has return values
+• async used for events and used with await
+• events happen simultaneously